From 5 April 2021, the cost of renting a home from us is going to increase by 1.5%.

 - It will allow us to continue to deliver and improve on our core services such as Housing management and maintenance

-A new ‘rent standard’ set by the government comes into action from 1 April 2020, which means housing associations like ourselves can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.
-The government has said this standard will stay in place for the next five years.
-CPI at September 2019 was 1.7%, meaning that we are able to increase our rents by up to 2.7% in April.
+A new ‘rent standard’ set by the government came into action from 1 April 2020, which meant housing associations like ourselves can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.
+The government has said this standard will stay in place for five years.
+CPI at September 2020 was 0.5%, meaning that we are able to increase our rents by up to 1.5% in April.

 For anyone that receives a rent increase letter, if you have any questions or queries – check out our handy Q&A document below.
 If you can’t find what you’re looking for you can get in touch with us.